quii/learn-go-with-tests/concurrency/readme.md

 processes.

-In this case we want to think about the communication between the parent process and each of the goroutines it makes to do the work of running the `WebsiteChecker` function with the url.
+In this case we want to think about the communication between the parent process and each of the goroutines that it makes to do the work of running the `WebsiteChecker` function with the url.

 ```go